tencentyun/intlcloud-documents/yehe_doc/中间件与通信/移动推送 TPNS/SDK 文档/Android 接入指南/厂商通道相关/厂商消息分类功能使用说明_intl_en.md

 	- [Huawei](#huaweizhinan)

  After you get the channel ID, specify it when calling the push API.
-Meizu and Huawei channels do not support notification messages currently, and they don't limit the number of messages.
+Meizu and Huawei channels do not support notification messages currently.
+The number of notification messages is unlimited.
-2. If you do not need to use vendor notification/private messages and only need a custom channel ID to group messages based on your application's business message types, you can configure the channel ID based on the corresponding vendor's configuration description:
+2. If you do not need to use vendor notification/private messages and only need a custom channel ID to classify messages based on your application's business message types, you can make configurations as below:
 <table>
 <thead>
 <tr>